MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -ScanPurgeItemsAfterDelay
 Specifies the number of days to keep items in the scan history folder.
 After this time, Windows Defender removes the items.
-If you specify a value of zero, Windows Defender does not remove items.
+If you specify a value of zero, Windows Defender doesn’t remove items.
-If you do not specify a value, Windows Defender removes items from the scan history folder after the default length of time, which is 15 days.
+If you don’t specify a value, Windows Defender removes items from the scan history folder after the default length of time, which is 15 days.

 ```yaml
 Type: UInt32